Flower Power (photograph): Symbolic significance

 The Flower power movement began in Berkeley, California as a means of symbolic protest against the Vietnam War.
-Beat Generation writer Allen Ginsberg, in his November 1965 essay How to Make a March/Spectacle, promoted the use of "masses of flowers" to hand to policemen, press, politicians and spectators to fight violence with peace.
+Beat Generation writer Allen Ginsberg, in his November 1965 essay How to Make a March/Spectacle, promoted the use of "masses of flowers" to be handed to policemen, the press, politicians, and spectators to fight violence with peace.

-They intended the use of nonviolent objects such as toys, flags, candy and music to show that the peace movement was not associated with anger or violence.
+They intended the use of nonviolent objects such as toys, flags, candy, and music to show that the peace movement was not associated with anger or violence.
 Members of the movement tried to offset the rallies of the Hells Angels motorcycle club, who supported the war.

 Cultural significance

 Flower Power was nominated for the 1967 Pulitzer Prize.

-It had an influential effect on both the antiwar movement of the sixties, and as a visual representation of how photojournalism can help with a movement.
+It had an influential effect on both the anti-war movement of the sixties and on how photojournalism can help a movement.

-Specific exhibits and discussions have been curated solely around the photograph to display the political, cultural and social aspects of the Flower Power movement.
-The exhibit From Kennedy to Kent State: Images of a Generation was shown at the Worcester Art Museum in Worcester, Massachusetts, which displayed Boston's image as a large gelatin silver print.
+Specific exhibits and discussions have been curated solely around the photograph to display the political, cultural, and social aspects of the Flower Power movement.
+The exhibit From Kennedy to Kent State: Images of a Generation was shown at the Worcester Art Museum in Worcester, Massachusetts, where Boston's image was displayed as a large gelatin silver print.
 The image was included as a representation of the antiwar movement.

 In 1993, for his body of work – including Flower Power and his Pulitzer-nominated 1987 photograph of Coretta Scott King unveiling a bust of her late husband, Martin Luther King Jr., in the U.S. Capitol – Boston received the Joseph A. Sprague Memorial Award from the National Press Photographers Association, their highest honor.

 Flower Power continues to be used as an iconic image of the 1960s.